 Backup Retention

-(default: 7 days).
-Read-only attributes are stripped before deletion to avoid
+Old backup folders are removed after 7 days.
+Read-only attributes are stripped before deletion to avoid access-denied errors.

 clean — Clean Temp and Cache Files